Richard-VR0/URL-Requests/README.md

 # PoliMi
-All the projects of the bachelor’s degree in computer engineering of the Politecnico di Milano
+<b>All the projects of the bachelor’s degree in computer engineering of the Politecnico di Milano</b>

 # Fondamenti di comunicazioni e Internet
 Exercises in language Python, Batch and Cisco Packet Tracer